 To learn more about the famous K-beauty 10-step routine, keep scrolling.

 As you would guess, it all starts with a clean base via a proper cleanse.
-“The first step of cleansing is with products formulated to remove the most stubborn, oil-based products and eye makeup,” says Lee of cleansing oils and cleansing waters.
+“The first step of cleansing is with products formulated to remove the most stubborn, oil-based products and eye makeup,” says Lee of cleansing oils and cleansing waters, like French-girl favorite Micellar water.
 “You want to apply these products to dry skin as to not dilute the efficacy of the cleanser.”
 For a product that dissolves makeup and purifies your complexion in one swipe, she recommends the Make P:rem Cleansing Water Oil ($28).

 In K-beauty, double cleansing is essential in making sure you’re truly ridding your skin of all of the day’s grime.
 “The second cleanse is to clear away remaining dirt and debris from skin,” Chang explains.
 Her advice?
 Opt for something clarifying, such as a cleanser with AHAs to unglue dead skin cells—she likes the Glow Recipe Blueberry Bounce Gentle Cleanser ($34).
 Take note, however: “We recommend just a foaming or gel cleanser in the morning as a double cleanse is not needed [then],” she says.
 One step down.

 After thoroughly cleansing, it’s time to go a bit deeper with the pore unclogging action.
-The OG decongestant for your skin is your exfoliant.
+The OG decongestant for your skin is your exfoliant, which can be done with a scrub or by way of chemical ingredients like glycolic and lactic acid.
 “Dead skin cells accumulate on the skin’s surface, so exfoliation is important in order to resurface skin and buff away dead cells,” says Lee.
-“We love our Blithe Splash Masks ($45), a highly concentrated blend of lactic acid and botanical extracts that re-texturizes skin and adds radiance over time.”
-This step is an easy one to add in post-shower when your pores are opened up.
+“We love the Blithe Splash Masks ($45), a highly concentrated blend of lactic acid and botanical extracts that re-texturizes skin and adds radiance over time.”
+This step is an easy one to add in post-shower when your pores are opened up, and really ready for a good deep cleaning.

 The next step then preps your skin for the nourishing goodies to come: your toner.
 “Hydrating toners in Korea are often referred to as ‘softeners’ and is the first leave-on step of hydration after cleansing,” says Chang.
 It’s also there to balance your complexion’s pH.
-For an antioxidant-rich option, Chang recommends the Super 12 Bounce Essence Oil Toner ($37).
+For an antioxidant-rich option, try Indie Lee CoQ-10 Toner ($34).

 You may think of masks as an essential component of your nighttime regimen, but, in K-beauty, they’re incorporated into their full skin-care routine.
 “Sheet masks have always been a staple in Korean beauty as they originated from South Korea,” says Lee.
 “They provide high concentrations of good-for-skin ingredients like hyaluronic acid and other actives while also preventing them from evaporating, locking the serum in place.”
 Try the Peach and Lily Dream Mask Collection ($6)